 There was another colorful episode which happened on the road that led back to Sachon in the rear of the motorcycle regiment.
-Andrew Geer's The New Breed: The Story of the U.S. Marines in Korea describes how Master Sergeant came down close to the jeep and began firing their revolvers (the plane's only armament) at the flee-ing target.
+Andrew Geer's The New Breed: The Story of the U.S. Marines in Korea describes how Master Sergeant Herbert Valentine and Second Lieutenant Patrick G.

+Sivert were in an OY skimming the route when they observed a jeep making a high-speed getaway from the battle site.
+Sitting rigidly erect, arms folded, eyes never wavering from straight ahead, a high-ranking NKPA officer sat unmoving in the rear seat.
+The Marines in the OY came down close to the jeep and began firing their revolvers (the plane's only armament) at the fleeing target.
 Rifle fire came back from the jeep's front seat, but the officer remained rigid.
 This continued for a 20-mile stretch with no results.
 Finally, the terrified driver took one too many looks at the plane so close overhead, and the jeep hurtled over a cliff.
 The officer never budged from his fixed position as he plunged to his death.
+Cruising the rest of the day in advance of the brigade, Marine air found other targets of opportunity.
+Geer totaled up the results: